STW-Technic-LP/redis-messenger/README.md

 # redis-messenger
-This library uses Redis' pubsub to provide communication amongst applications
+This library uses Redis' pubsub to provide communication for node apps

 ## License